Physics-50/Module-1/docs/week2-postlab.md

 + Bring a rough draft of your Module 1 lab report (hard copy, please!) to class next week for peer review.
 + The final version of your Module 1 lab report will be due three days before the next module begins, as stated in the syllabus.
 As a reminder, the report due dates are:

-  + Monday sections:  report due Friday at 10p.m.
+  + Monday sections: report due Friday at 10 p.m.
-  + Wednesday sections:  report due Sunday at 10p.m.
+  + Wednesday sections: report due Sunday at 10 p.m.
-  + Thursday sections:  report due Monday at 10p.m.
+  + Thursday sections: report due Monday at 10 p.m.
-  + Friday sections:  report due Tuesday at 10p.m.
+  + Friday sections: report due Tuesday at 10 p.m.

 <!-- Please submit the following to Module 1, Checkpoint #2 on Gradescope.